Javier0486/PlaywrightSauceDemo/README.md

 # -	Custom fixtures for each page

 ### PageUtils.ts
-# -	Provides common page operations as reusable utilities
+# -	Implements utility pattern by providing a class with only static methods and no instance state.
+This allows to call common reusable page operation from anywhere in the tests without creating and object instance
 # -	Can be used across different pages/tests

 ### tsconfig.json